 Does this conversion harm the sensor in any way?

 Not at all.
 I don’t use any harsh chemicals or machines during the removal of the CFA.
 One could argue that the removal allows the sensor to run cooler, since this layer traps heat—this would be hard to quantify, of course.
 All other functions of the camera remain in tact, and function as expected, except there is no color information.
 Since the camera uses color information for Phase Detect AF, this function is reduced; see next question.

 Does the camera still focus as expected?

-Yes.
 The conversion increases contrast, so the focusing is a little faster when using the contrast detect AF.
 I don’t have any numbers to prove this, it is just a gut feeling.
 And since I don’t use autofocus anyway, I cannot guarantee the results.

 Why not simply desaturate a color image to get B&W?